Sustainable intensification of livestock systems with leguminous plants

-This project brings together eight countries that are characterized by having an important livestock activity, both for meat and milk production.
-Altogether, they concentrate about 400 million cattle heads, which represents more than 20% of world stock.
+This project brings together eight countries characterized by their high livestock activity for meat and dairy production.
+They hold an estimated 400 million heads of cattle, representing more than 20% of global stock.

-Livestock is mostly carried out under direct grazing, in markedly different agroecosystems, with a high diversity of forage resources.
-However, there are clear similarities in most of these countries: (i) livestock is developed in marginal areas for agriculture; (ii) livestock productivity is low, including poor grazing management and animal loads that are usually less than one animal per hectare; (iii) the efficiency rates are low and; (iv) livestock is the main source of greenhouse gas emissions in all the eight countries.
+Livestock is produced primarily under direct grazing, in different agroecosystems, with a high diversity of forage resources.
+Nevertheless, these countries present noticeable similarities: (i) livestock is reared in marginal areas for agriculture, (ii) livestock productivity is low, with poor grazing management and animal loads that are usually less than one animal per hectare, (iii) efficiency rates are low and (iv) livestock is the principal source of greenhouse gas (GHG) emissions in all eight countries.

-The forage legumes can play a central role through the biological fixation of atmospheric nitrogen, the improvement of the nutritional value of the animal´s diet and reduce greenhouse gas emissions.
+Forage legumes can play a central role through their biological fixation of atmospheric nitrogen (N), the improvement of the nutritional value of the animal’s diet, and reducing greenhouse gas emissions.

-Addressing these challenges and opportunities can be achieved more efficiently through a joint effort.
-Thus, the project seeks to establish a regional platform for cooperation in the improvement of livestock systems based on the use of forage legumes.
+Addressing these challenges and opportunities can be achieved more efficiently through joint effort.
+Thus, this project aims to establish a regional platform of cooperation to strengthen livestock systems using forage legumes.

 The technological solution

-- A cooperation platform will be built to improve livestock production systems in Latin America and the Caribbean through the introduction of legumes in pastures.
-The platform will collect a large amount of relevant data on: the relationship between legumes with the FBN and edaphoclimatic variables; soil density and C and N content in different profiles; N2O and CH4 emissions from grassland soil with and without legumes; enteric CH4 emissions from cattle for animals fed with and without the inclusion of legumes; and the impact of the inclusion of legumes on animal production.
+Creation of a cooperative platform to improve livestock production systems in Latin America and the Caribbean through the inclusion of legumes in pastures.
+This platform is producing a massive amount of data that will be arranged into integrated databases.
+The approaches are the relationship between biological fixation of N by legumes and edaphoclimatic variables: soil density and carbon and N contents in different profiles; N2O and CH4 emissions from grassland soil with and without legumes; enteric CH4 emissions in cattle for animals fed with and without the inclusion of legumes; and the impact of the inclusion of legumes on animal production.

-Regarding the type of beneficiaries achieved, 37 research institutes will participate with their respective experimental stations, also 18 universities, 247 researchers and 2230 farmers.
+Regarding the type of beneficiaries, 37 research institutes will participate with their respective experimental stations, 18 universities, 247 researchers, and 2,230 farmers.

 Sustainable Development Goals